-At Organizational Tutors, we have executive functioning tutors in NYC, Westchester, NY, NJ, CT, Los Angeles, the Bay Area, and Chicago, IL who are available for in-person sessions.
+At Organizational Tutors, we have executive functioning tutors in NYC, Westchester, NY, NJ, CT, Los Angeles, and Boston who are available for in-person sessions.
 We also offer virtual support for students of all ages across the country.
 We follow a multi-step process to ensure we choose the ideal tutor for each student.
 We pride ourselves in making tailored, curated matches based on the student’s individual personality and learning needs.
 We want your child to become a more effective learner while having a positive experience.

 Step 1: Intake

 When a student is referred to us, an expert supervisor discusses the student’s background and situation with the referring person or organization to make sure Organizational Tutors is right for the student’s particular needs.
 If the person who referred the student isn’t a caregiver, the supervisor will then talk with the student’s caregiver(s) to learn more about the student’s learning challenges and strengths, learning style, interests, and personality.
 This helps us identify the tutor within our independent network who will be the best fit for the student since having the right tutor is essential to achieving success.

 Step 2: The Consultation